 It’s an easy tool to operate

 There are many types of OBD scanners available in the market that may come hard on yourself only with codes on the screen.
 However, there are OBD tools available with an easy user interface, similar to operating a phone.
 You can use one of them if you’re not technically sound about the car’s different problem codes.

 Portable diagnosis tool

-No matter how small the problem is, diagnostics of a faulty car used to require the owner to go to a mechanic.
+No matter how small the problem is, diagnostics of a faulty car require the owner to go to a mechanic.
 However, with an OBD 2 scanner, you can now check the car anywhere at any given time you want.
-You can even test the car while driving on the road and get live data with animated UI as well.
+You can even test the car while driving on the road and get live data with animated UI.